 Bannan is drawn to furniture because it is a recognizable and universally engaging medium.
 Its functionality in the home makes a piece of furniture both a utilitarian and uniquely curated object.
 On the surface his work is functional furniture and wooden objects, but they stem from a deep appreciation for his hometown and the surrounding geologic formations.
 Bannan has begun to reclaim, recycle, and repurpose wood when possible in conjunction with other locally sourced lumber.
 This is done in an effort to harken back to traditions of woodworking and furniture building from his home in the Appalachian Mountains.
 By using repurposed material, he also seeks to work in a more environmentally conscious manner.

 Currently Bannan works out of a shared studio space in Richmond with several former classmates.
 He makes and sells furniture and other wooden items on commission and from designers.
 Bannan also travels to crafts schools around the country, like Haystack Mountain School of Crafts in Deer Isle, Maine and Anderson Ranch Arts Center near Aspen, Colorado to study contemporary and traditional furniture techniques.
-His work was latest featured in Constructed Visions II at the St. Louis Artist's Guild in St. Louis, Missouri and the upcoming show From These Woods (June 8- September 2) at Virginia Tech in Blacksburg Virginia
+Bannan has three pieces in the upcoming show Sitting Pretty: The Chair Re-Evisioned (June 21, 2018-August 12, 2018) At the Moss Arts Center, Virginia Tech, Blacksburg.
+His work was featured in From These Woods in the summer of 2017 at The Moss Arts Center, and Constructed Visions II at the St. Louis Artist's Guild in St. Louis, Missouri in early 2017.